Kyle Stine

 Research Interests: film and media theory; new media and social change; philosophy of technology

-Kyle Stine teaches courses informed by research in film history, media theory, and science and technology studies.
-His areas of emphasis include a suite of classes on the new media of podcasting, computer animation, internet, and blockchain, with attention to cultural dimensions relevant to filmmakers and writers.
-He teaches film-centered courses on screenwriters and film critics, intermediality and film adaptation, film sound, environmental cinema, and film and medical imaging.
-He is the recipient of a 2020 Teaching Innovation Grant from the Center for Educational Resources at Johns Hopkins, used to build out public-facing components in his classes such as the online syllabus and web-magazine-style assignments for A Cultural History of the Internet; the course episode feed for Podcasting: Critical and Creative Practice, available on Apple Podcasts, Google Podcasts, and Spotify; and the NFT gallery on Objkt.com for Digital Art on the Blockchain, which he co-taught with Jimmy Joe Roche.
-Syllabi from previous semesters can be found on his website.
+Kyle's courses bring together film history, media theory, and science and technology studies.
+His offerings on new media include podcasting, computer animation, the internet, and blockchain.
+Such courses balance technical considerations with the cultural dimensions relevant to filmmakers and writers.
+He teaches film-centered courses on sound in cinema, intermediality and film adaptation, environmental cinema, and film and medical imaging.
+He is the recipient of a Teaching Innovation Grant from JHU’s Center for Teaching Excellence and Innovation, which he has used to build out public-facing components such as the online syllabus and web-magazine-style assignments for A Cultural History of the Internet; the course episode feed for Podcasting: Critical and Creative Practice (available on Apple Podcasts and Spotify); and the NFT gallery on Objkt.com for Digital Art on the Blockchain, which he co-taught with Jimmy Joe Roche.
+Syllabi from previous semesters can be found on his website